miltcruz/portfolio-app/README.md

 # Portfolio App

-This is a Portfolio project using the NextJS framework.
-In this project, I will showcase my development skills & knowledge in a wide variety of areas like ES6, React Hooks, cloud computing platforms, and APIs.
+Portfolio app is a JAMStack project using the NextJS, API, Markup.
+In this projectI will showcase my development knowledge in a wide variety of areas like ES6, React Hooks, cloud computing platforms and APIs.

 ## Getting Started